Computer Vision and Machine Learning in Sports Analytics: Injury and Outcome Prediction

 - Football skills (teams’ level of offense, defense, possession, and fatigue);

 - Betting odds and Club budgets;

 After data preparation and feature extraction, a data table is formed, where each row is a vector of the most important signs of input, and the result of the match — is output.

 RandomForest, Gradient Boosted Decision Trees, and LSTM are the best pick for this task.
 The most accurate model and its parameters in a previously formed dataset are determined via a grid search.
 Such a model is applied to the current match characteristics and the outcome is predicted from them.

-Matches results estimate is automatically recalculated due to changes in input data like a starting lineup, a physical condition of players, game conditions, etc. Thanks to this, coaches can make decisions dynamically, increasing the success chance of their team.
+Match results estimate is automatically recalculated due to changes in input data like a starting lineup, the physical condition of players, game conditions, etc. Thanks to this, coaches can make decisions dynamically, increasing the success chance of their team.

 Coaches: an AI or a real human?